When is Drupal the right tool for the job?

 Drupal is an open-source CMS used to build digital experiences, including websites, online stores and web applications.
 It offers extensive flexibility, scalability and customisation, making it attractive for those seeking a bespoke online platform.

-Open Source: A software licensing mechanism, which makes the source code public available (open) for anyone to use, modify or distribute at zero cost.
+Open Source: A software license, which makes the source code public available (open) for anyone to use, modify or distribute at zero cost.
 Drupal, Wordpress and Joomla are all Open Source CMS with thriving communities of contributors supporting their further development, with those community users also using the platforms to provide products or functionality to their own clients.

 Kit car flexibility